College of Southern Nevada

 The College of Southern Nevada (CSN) is a public community college in Clark County, Nevada.
 The college has more than 2,500 teaching and non-teaching staff and is the largest public college or university in Nevada.
 It is part of the Nevada System of Higher Education.

 History

 Founded in 1971 as Clark County Community College, the school became Community College of Southern Nevada in 1991.
-On March 16, 2007, the Board of Regents of the Nevada System of Higher Education voted to change the name of the school to its current name College of Southern Nevada on July 1, 2007.
+On March 16, 2007, the Board of Regents of the Nevada System of Higher Education voted to change the name of the school to its current name, College of Southern Nevada, on July 1, 2007.

 Campuses

-College of Southern Nevada has three main campuses in the Las Vegas Valley: the West Charleston Campus, North Las Vegas Campus and Henderson Campus.
+College of Southern Nevada has three main campuses in the Las Vegas Valley: the Henderson Campus (for which the Herbarium code is UNLV), West Charleston Campus, and North Las Vegas Campus.
 There are also seven learning centers: Moapa Valley, Summerlin, Mesquite, Green Valley, Western, Sahara West, and Nellis Air Force Base.